Falcon 3.0 1991 Flight Sim

 Falcon 3.0 Campaign

-There are three campaigns or theatres of war in Falcon 3.0: Israel, Panama and Kuwait (Desert Storm).
+There are three campaigns or theatres of war in Falcon 3.0: Kuwait (vs. Iraqis), Israel (vs. Syrians) and Panama (vs. "Central American States Alliance").
 Each theatre has a resupply date and resupply time as well as a number of aircraft and ordnance stores.

 The default targets, routes and waypoints can be edited by the player before take off.
 As with Gunship 2000's multi-helicopter command, up to eight wingmen from 18-strong squadrons can be assigned based on interpretable stats, such as pilot dogfighting and bombing skills.